 The shifting of consciousness is the beginning of change.

 The Anthropocene Project is from the multiple-award winning team of Edward Burtynsky, Jennifer Baichwal, and Nicholas de Pencier.
-The project marks the third in the trilogy following Manufactured Landscapes (2006) and Watermark (2013).

 The goal of the Project is to explore a critical point in Earth and human history, and expand awareness of our species' reach and impact.